 In the latter instance, semimembranosus bursitis when in the midline of the popliteal space, when it comes to the bursa is cut off through a posteromedial incision after arthroscopy with the patient supine, it is excised surgically.

 - Description: Inflammation of any of different bursae around knee, evidenced by swelling and/or pain; generally prepatellar bursa, pes anserinus bursa, tibial collateral ligament bursa, deep infrapatellar bursa.

-- Mechanism of injury: Usually overuse; may be because of direct blow with bleeding into bursa.
+- Mechanisms of injury: Usually overuse and may be because of direct blow with bleeding into bursa.